Heritage Walk of Old Delhi: An Insider’s DIY Tour

 Despite its past, this is a very peaceful and beautiful gurudwara.
 Everyone is welcome.
 You must remove your shoes and cover your head to enter the temple.
 Bandanas are available to borrow.

-Hours and Cost: 24/7; free
+Hours and Cost: 24/7; free.

-👍 For a very special and culturally authentic experience, join the free vegetarian community meal, langar after visiting the temple.
+For a special and culturally authentic experience, join the free vegetarian community meal, langar after visiting the temple.
 It is in the dining hall.
 Everyone is welcome to have langar, regardless of religion or nationality.

 7. Lunch at Kanwarji Raj Kumar Bhatura Junction